mahmoud-abuaysheh/10PH-DVFL/midas/fold_npz/README.md

 ## Note

-These files contain only image filenames and binary labels — no actual image data.
+These files contain only image filenames and binary labels, no actual image data.
 Download MIDAS images from Stanford AIMI and point scripts to your local image directory.